What is a Compliance Framework?

 HOW POLICYLAYER USES THIS

-Intercept serves as the enforcement layer between compliance framework requirements and AI agent operations.
+PolicyLayer serves as the enforcement layer between compliance framework requirements and AI agent operations.
 YAML policies can encode framework-specific controls — data access restrictions for HIPAA, data minimisation rules for GDPR, access controls for PCI DSS.
-Because policies are version-controlled and every decision is logged, Intercept provides the auditability that compliance frameworks demand.
+Because policies are version-controlled and every decision is logged, PolicyLayer provides the auditability that compliance frameworks demand.
 Organisations can map specific policy rules to specific framework controls, creating a clear compliance narrative for auditors.

 FREQUENTLY ASKED QUESTIONS